-Knight, A. P. (In Press).
+Knight, A. P. (2018).
 Innovations in unobtrusive methods.
-In A. Bryman and D. A. Buchanan (Eds.), Unconventional Methodology in Organization and Management Research.
+In A. Bryman and D. A. Buchanan (Eds.), Unconventional Methodology in Organization and Management Research, pp. 64-83.
 Oxford: Oxford University Press.

 Abstract.
 Twenty years ago, engineer and computer scientist Rosalind Picard (1997, p.228) imagined a future in which ‘a financial analyst might combine his cell phone, pager, online stock reports, analysis software, and personal email agent into one computer that fits in a belt, watch and shirt pocket’.
 Clearly the future is now.
 An estimated 1.4 billion people owned a smartphone in 2013 – more than one fifth of the global population (Heggestuen, 2013).
 By 2020, that proportion is expected to rise to approximately 70 percent (Ericsson, 2015).
 And smartphones are just the tip of the iceberg, as a proliferation of internet-connected devices expands the linkages among humans, computers, and networks.
 Consider just a few of the devices released recently.
 Glasses developed by companies like Google and Snap enable users to capture and share multimedia content in real-time; wristbands like those developed by Fitbit, Apple, and Samsung facilitate fitness tracking, payments, and more.